Townsend Television

 Townsend Television is an American sketch comedy/variety show starring Robert Townsend who also served as the series’ executive producer.
 The series featured an ensemble cast including John Witherspoon, Barry Diamond and Paula Jai Parker and aired on Fox from September 12, 1993 to December 26, 1993.

 Overview

 Each episode featured stand-up comedy from Robert Townsend.
-There are also musical numbers and comedy sketches, including spoofs of movies and commercials, performed by the regulars and guests.
+There were also musical numbers and comedy sketches, including spoofs of movies and commercials, performed by the regulars and guests.